Michael0ne/TOD_tools/README.md

 * Is this project a cheat for the game of some sort?
   * No, the goal of this project is completely different, see summary.
 For 'how to use cheats' see wiki page.
 * Are there any tools to extract game assets?
-  * To convert and unpack 'NAZ' archives use 'naztozip' tool by 'CTPAX-X Team'.
-To read information about already extracted assets (that are supported by the tool), use 'restools' found in appropriate folder.
+  * To convert and unpack 'NAZ' archives use 'naztozip' tool by 'CTPAX-X Team' (included in this project).
+Once unpacked, a 'restools' program can be used to read and extract some assets.
+Right now, there is ability to read '.main' files that are assets blocks essentially, and extract assets contained.
 * Is this modified RenderWare?
   * No, this is completely different engine.
+* Can it be built for Linux/PS2/Xbox/etc.?
+  * Of course!
+See the appropriate section of this README for more information.

 # Current TODO list (important at top):